2DGD-F0TH/2DGD_F0TH/chapters/018_Optimization_Profiling.md

 This means that frame-by-frame animations should not be used when taking care of moving UI parts: if you want to slide a piece of UI (take for instance a drop-down terminal from a "computer hacking" game) from the top, you can just tween its position and save a lot of memory.

-Tweening doesn't apply only to position, you can tween any property of a game object, for instance:
+Remember that Tweening doesn't apply only to positions, you can tween any property of a game object.

-- The position of a UI item;
-- The width of a health bar;
-- The rotation of an on-screen map or compass;
-- The colour of the sky while doing a day-to-night transition.

 So a quick way you can optimize your game, is removing all the unnecessary animations and replace them with tweening, your game will surely benefit from that.